 Keep that in mind if you are looking into how to apply for a medical cannabis card in Arkansas.

 Arkansas’ medical marijuana program has been a strong revenue generator for the state, earning it $12.35 million in its first five months of operation.
 Arkansas lawmakers are working to expand medical marijuana access to patients across the state.
-Arkansas medical marijuana cards are not difficult to acquire if you suffer from one of the qualifying conditions.
+The medical marijuana cards are not difficult to acquire if you suffer from one of the qualifying conditions.

 Cannabis Training Arkansas